|

 the serpent, representing Satan, and the Eagle, representing the Son of God.
 These three constellations play out the drama

-that finds its completion in these last days as the Church of Jesus
+that finds its completion in these last days as the The conflict

 portrayed between the Son of God and the serpent raises a new possibility.
 In later chapters we will discover four specific